kevinkellyspacey/openbmc/meta-evb/meta-evb-raspberrypi/README.md

 build$ bitbake obmc-phosphor-image
 ```

-5. Get the build onto the flash device
+5. Get the build onto the flash device.
 The following instructions will completely WIPE the CM3 eMMC flash storage.
 We'll use some of jumpnowtek's tools:

 ```
 build$ git clone -b sumo https://github.com/jumpnow/meta-rpi.git jumpnowtek